Ameckto/Personal-Voice-and-Chat-Assistant-within-bigbluebutton/README.md

 * don't fork their bigbluebutton repository, fork mine
 * continue fallowing the guide, just clone this repository into your `~/dev` folder and not the one mentioned in the guide

-Now you need to install the string similarity package which is used to be able to identify missspelled names or nicknames as users within a bigbluebutton meeting without actually typing the 100% correct name like Niklas will be identified as Niklas_93 if Niklas is present and online within the meeting.
+Now you need to install the string similarity package.
+You can find more information about what it does in this section: [String similarity test](#string-similarity-test)

 Navigate to your bigbluebutton-html5 folder by running:
 ```sh